Shvayne/Shvayne/README.md

 Welcome to my GitHub profile! 🚀

 ## About Me
-I'm in the process of becoming a software developer, focused on the backend. i'm based in Lagos, Nigeria.
-I'm passionate about Artificial intelligence and cool tech innovations😁
+I'm in the process of becoming a software developer, focused on the backend.
+Based in Lagos, Nigeria, I'm passionate about Artificial intelligence and cool tech innovations.😁

 ## Skills
 - Programming Languages: Python, JavaScript, C, Java, C++